 Learners interested in employment under the age of 18 who have not passed the CHSPE are required to obtain a school issued work permit.
 Work permits are contingent upon good academic standing and attendance.
 Learners on academic probation are not eligible for a work permit (EC§49130).
-Download the B1-1 Form from the CDE website and have the employer complete the workplace information.
-Return the signed form to the academic counselor.
+Download the work permits from the dashboard section of the parent/student portal Parent/Student Portal Link and have the employer complete the workplace information.
+Return the signed form to the College and Career Counselor for grades 9-12 and to the office manager for grades TK-8.
 Please note that the school maintains the right to withdraw work permits based on academic standing or violation of school policy.
+Please be sure to give at least two days advance notice for completion.
 A work permit must be revoked whenever the issuing authority determines the employment is illegal or is impairing the health or education of the minor.